qwagrox/qwagrox.github.io/content/posts/in-depth-thinking-autonomous-driving-I.md

 Therefore, the end-to-end approach is essentially about constructing a continuous function in hopes of better gradient optimization.
 It is a powerful mathematical tool, but on the path toward general artificial intelligence, it sidesteps the core challenge of constructing causal models of the world.
 As research points out, even end-to-end methods need to "identify policy-relevant context and discard irrelevant details" [5], which itself suggests that the purely end-to-end paradigm may need to evolve toward a more structured direction.

-## Part Three: Engineering Trade-offs: The Dilemma Between Scalability and Verifiability
+## Engineering Trade-offs: The Dilemma Between Scalability and Verifiability

 In Ashok Elluswamy's arguments, two points are extremely persuasive and reflect engineering reality: **(1) Easy to scale to handle long-tail problems; (2) Homogeneous compute with deterministic latency.** These are indeed the core engineering advantages of the end-to-end approach.
 However, behind these advantages lies the sacrifice of the system's **interpretability, verifiability, and debuggability**, which are precisely the cornerstones of Safety-Critical Systems.

-### 3.1 Advantages of the Modular Approach: Transparent, Controllable, Verifiable
+### Advantages of the Modular Approach: Transparent, Controllable, Verifiable

 The traditional modular approach decomposes the autonomous driving task into independent modules such as perception, prediction, planning, and control.
 The advantages of this architecture include: